-IN ARAGÓN REMAINS NUMEROUS FOOTPRINTS OF ITS ROMAN PAST THAT ARE A GREAT SAMPLE OF THE HUGE INFLUENCE OF THIS CULTURE IN OUR TERRITORY STILL NOWADAYS, READY TO BE REDISCOVERED
+ARAGÓN CONTAINS NUMEROUS FOOTPRINTS OF ITS GREAT ROMAN PAST.
+A GREAT EXAMPLE OF THE HUGE INFLUENCE OF THIS CULTURE IN OUR TERRITORY STILL NOWADAYS, READY TO BE REDISCOVERED.
+FROM MAUSOLEUMS TO THERMS, FROM AQUEDUCTS TO WALLS, FROM SMALL VILLAS TO GRAND CAPITALS, WELCOME TO THE ROMAN ARAGÓN

-In the northern area, there are several sites from Roman times.
+In the northern area of Aragón, we will find several sites from Roman times.
 The nowadays Comarca de las Cinco Villas was heavily romanized and populated by rich families dedicated to the agricultural production and trade of cereal.
-Near Sádaba you can see the remains of the Synagogue Mausoleum and the Atilios Mausoleum, also known as the Altar of the Moors.
+Near Sádaba you can see the remains of the Synagogue Mausoleum and the Attilios Mausoleum, also known as the Altar of the Moors.

-In Uncastillo, there are the remains of one of the most important residential cities in the area: Los Bañales, where parts of the forum, the temple, the hot springs, as well as 32 imposing pillars of an aqueduct are preserved.
+In Uncastillo, we can visit the remains of one of the most important residential cities in the area: Los Bañales, where parts of the forum, the temple, the hot springs, as well as 32 imposing pillars of an aqueduct are preserved.

 In the Province of Huesca, the Labitolosa Site in Puebla de Castro also stands out, where you can visit the remains of the Curia and the hot springs of the Spanish-Roman city.